AI for creative writing? Not quite yet...

 AI lacks experiences and emotions

 I get it.
 Not everyone cares about linguistic finesse.
 In some cases, it's enough to get the message across, it doesn't have to be worded so uniquely or cleverly.
-This can be the case if you're writing a weather forecast, or a short summary of a football match.
+This can be the case when it comes to writing a weather forecast, or a short summary of a football match.
 AI can work when information is more important than emotion.

 But the moment we need a text that moves, AI fails.
 Totally.